Eigenvalues of Curvature, Lyapunov exponents and Harder-Narasimhan filtrations: Conditional results and further conjectures

 Zorich asks the following question about the correspondence between Lyapunov exponents and characteristic numbers of some natural bundles.
-He sets this as the last problem of his survey. \begin{problem}\cite[p.135]{Zo06} Study individual Lyapunov exponents of the Teichm\"uller geodesic flow\\ for all known $SL(2;R)$-invariant subvarieties;\\ for strata in large genera.\\ Are they related to characteristic numbers of some natural bundles over appropriate compactifications of the strata? \end{problem} In fact, originally inspired by Katz-Mazur Theorem \ref{km} in crystalline cohomology, we make the following conjecture after checking over all existing numerical examples: \begin{conjecture} For a Teichm\"uller curve, we have
+He sets this as the last problem of his survey. \begin{problem}\cite[p.135]{Zo06} Study individual Lyapunov exponents of the Teichm\"uller geodesic flow \begin{itemize} \item for all known $SL(2;R)$-invariant subvarieties; \item for strata in large genera. \end{itemize} Are they related to characteristic numbers of some natural bundles over appropriate compactifications of the strata? \end{problem} Originally inspired by Katz--Mazur Theorem \ref{km} in $p$-adic Hodge theory, we state our Main Conjecture after checking over all available numerical data\footnote{By the time the manuscript was submitted to the journal, a proof of this conjecture was announced by Eskin--Kontsevich--M\"oller--Zorich in~\cite{EKMZ}.}: \begin{conjecture} For any Teichm\"uller curve, we have

 \end{conjecture} That is